-For several years, Neil Gooding was employed by Jacobsen Entertainment.
-His time at Jacobsen marks many great achievements in his career, including being responsible for the financial administration of the Arena Productions of The Man from Snowy River Arena Spectacular, The Long Way to the Top concert series, De La Guarda and Dirty Dancing.
-He was also the tour accountant on the road with Ja Rule and Ashanti in 2003.
+Early in his career, Neil was employed by Jacobsen Entertainment, where he was responsible for the financial administration of the Arena Productions of The Man from Snowy River Arena Spectacular, the Long Way to The Top concert series, De La Guarda and Dirty Dancing, as well as being the tour accountant on the road with Ja Rule & Ashanti in 2003.
 In 2005, Neil also worked for Delta Goodrem and toured Australia as her Tour Accountant on her Visualise Tour.